EdutainmentLIVE/swf-theme/README.md

 	${fluidFontSize({
 		minSize: 22, // in pixels
 		maxSize: 45, // in pixels
-		minViewport: 320, // is fixed at minSize below this threshold
+		minViewport: 320, // is fixed at minSize below this threshold (defaults to breaks.mobile)
-		maxViewport: 1480, // is fixed at maxSize above this threshold })}
+		maxViewport: 1480, // is fixed at maxSize above this threshold (defaults to breaks.ldesk) })}
 `
 ```

-NOTE: All heading elements have fluidFontSizes applied in the GlobalStyles -see below

 ## Global styles